bendikrb/ha-politikontroller/README.md

 _Integration to bring entries from [politikontroller.no][politikontroller] to your Home Assistant instance._

+---

+# ⚠️ CURRENTLY BROKEN ⚠️

+Due to an issue with the Politikontroller API, which was changed some time in early may, this integration is currently broken.

+---

 **This integration will set up the following platforms.**

 | Platform       | Description                                                                                |